ducciorocchini/PR_stats/README.md

 + ggplot2 - to be installed from the CRAN by install.packages("ggplot2")
 + ggridges - to be installed from the CRAN by install.packages("ggridges")
 + viridis - to be installed from the CRAN by install.packages("viridis")
++ tidyverse - to be installed from the CRAN by install.packages("tidyverse")
++ tidyterra - to be installed from the CRAN by install.packages("tidyterra")
++ sdm - to be installed from the CRAN by install.packages("sdm")
++ scales - to be installed from the CRAN by install.packages("scalles")
 + RStoolbox - to be installed from the CRAN by install.packages("RStoolbox")
 + devtools - to be installed from the CRAN by install.packages("devtools")
++ colorblindcheck - to be installed from the CRAN by install.packages("colorblindcheck")
++ patchwork - to be installed from the CRAN by install.packages("patchwork")
 + imageRy - to be installed from GitHub by:
   + library(devtools)
   + install_github("ducciorocchini/imageRy")
++ colorblindr - to be installed from GitHub by:
+  + library(devtools)
+  + install_github("clauswilke/colorblindr")
++ cblindplot - - to be installed from GitHub by:
+  + library(devtools)
+  + install_github("ducciorocchini/cblindplot")

 # Program